evaluating exam pebc questions

 NOTE

 Mechanism of action of drugs is important.
 Expect 5 to 6 questions based on mechanism of action.
-Also observer if the mechanism is reversible or irreversible, competitive or non-competitive.
+Also note if the mechanism is reversible or irreversible, competitive or non-competitive.
 While studying for drugs acting on nervous system, pay close attention to receptors on which the drug is acting.
 You can expect 1 - 2 questions on receptors.

 Question 5: What is the mechanism of action of Galantamine?